Skip to main content

 About Samarskaya Luka

 Samarskaya Luka National Park protects the Samara Bend — a spectacular loop of the Volga River around the Zhiguli Mountains in Samara Oblast, Russia.
-Established in 1984, the park covers 134,000 hectares and encompasses the peninsula-like land encircled by the great Volga bend, including the Zhiguli Mountains — the only true upland in the entire middle and lower Volga basin.
-The Zhiguli rise to 375 meters — modest in absolute terms but dramatic in the context of the surrounding flat Volga plain — and are composed of Permian limestone and dolomite creating a distinctive karst landscape.
-The park is adjacent to the Zhigulovsky Nature Reserve (zapovednik), together forming the core protected area of the Middle Volga.
+Established on April 28, 1984, the park covers 134,000 hectares (1,340 km²) and encompasses the peninsula-like land encircled by the great Volga bend, including the Zhiguli Mountains — the only true upland in the entire middle and lower Volga basin.
+[1] The Zhiguli rise to a maximum of 381 meters — modest in absolute terms but dramatic in the context of the surrounding flat Volga plain — and are composed of Permian limestone and dolomite creating a distinctive karst landscape.
+Together with the adjacent Zhigulovsky Nature Reserve, the park forms the core of the Middle Volga Integrated Biosphere Reserve, designated by UNESCO in 2006.
+[2]

 Wildlife Ecosystems